 So, you’re checking London off of your bucket list?
 London consistently makes the list of Best Places to Visit in Europe, so it’s no wonder that people flock there!
-We had the opportunity to do the same thing this summer, and believe me, friend, when I tell you, you need a plan!
+We had the opportunity to do the same recently, and believe me, friend, when I tell you, you need a plan!
 I was pleasantly surprised at how much I enjoyed London, but you really need to know that this is a big city where you can quickly get overwhelmed.
 Creating a good plan for your time here is essential on your first trip.
-Well, you’re in the right place.
+Don’t fret, you’re in the right place.
 We are going to outline where to stay in London, give you a London itinerary, and help you know what to see while you’re here, including a visit to Westminster Abbey!
 All of these make up some of the best things to do in London.

 Where to Stay in London